 Size and measurements

 I chose to make it 60 cm wide and 48 cm deep.
 The box height (exluding legs) is 60 cm.
 When the grill grates is at the top position the meat is 40 cm above the charcoal.
-I welded on four legs, each measuring 30 cm.
+I welded on four legs, each measuring 20 cm.
+The distance between the grill grate and top charcoal grate is 13 cm / 5″.

 All sheet metal is 4 mm thick.
 I thought about using 5 mm instead, but given the rapidly increasing steel prices I went with 4 mm in the end.
 It will be more than enough anyway.

-To make it easy to use I built it so the entire front can swing open, using two separate doors.
-Normally only the lower door is used to replenish charcoal, but you can easily open both doors to easily move the grill grates up or down, just like you do in an indoors oven.
-It also helps when cleaning.
-And for the same reason (ease of cleaning) there’s no “edge” at the very bottom of the front, since I want to be able to just sweep out the ashes.
+To make it easy to use (ease of cleaning) there’s no “edge” at the very bottom of the front, since I want to be able to just sweep out the ashes.

 You can add a lot more “features”, but I chose to keep it simple.
-There are two handles on each side to move it around easily.
-And there are four swivel casters for the same reason.
+There is a simple foldable side shelf.
+And there are four swivel casters to move it around easily.
+I had two fixed casters in the back at first, but the gen II model got swivel casters all around.

 In the bottom there are 10 fireproof bricks.
 It not only increases the lifetime of the grill, but more importantly adds thermal mass.